statengeneraal/laws-markdown/verdrag/keuringsregeling/scheepvaart/(cas)/bij/het/protocol/van/1978/bij/het/etc/BWBV0006313/README.md

 .2main structural plans of cargo and ballast tanks (scantling drawings), including information regarding use of high tensile steels (HTS);

-.3Condition Evaluation Report, according to Annex 9 of Annex B of resolution A.744(18), as amended, and, where relevant, any previous CAS Final Reports;
+.3Condition Evaluation Report, according to Annex 9 of Annex B of the 2011 ESP Code, and, where relevant, any previous CAS Final Reports;

 .4thickness measurement reports;